First on CNN: Biden to nominate Ketanji Brown Jackson to be first Black woman to sit on Supreme Court

 As a judge in DC -- where some of the most politically charged cases are filed -- Jackson's issued notable rulings touching on Congress' ability to investigate the White House.
 As a district court judge, she wrote a 2019 opinion siding with House lawmakers who sought the testimony of then-White House Counsel Don McGahn.
 Last year, she was on the unanimous circuit panel that ordered disclosure of certain Trump White House documents to the House January 6 committee.

+The White House indicated her time in the federal public defenders' office was critical to Biden's selection, setting her apart from other candidates.
+Biden sought "an individual who is committed to equal justice under the law and who understands the profound impact that the Supreme Court's decisions have on the lives of the American people," the White House said.

-Following Breyer's retirement announcement in late January, Biden began reviewing background materials, such as legal records and writings, about his potential picks, which included Jackson, California Supreme Court Justice Leondra Kruger and South Carolina US District Judge J. Michelle Childs.
+Following Breyer's retirement announcement in late January, Biden began reviewing background materials, such as legal records and writings, about his potential picks.

 Biden first committed to nominating a Black female US Supreme Court justice when he was running for president in 2020.
 On a debate stage in South Carolina, Biden argued that his push to make "sure there's a Black woman on the Supreme Court" was rooted in an effort to "get everyone represented."

-Note: This story has been updated with additional developments, reaction and background information.